Operational Tips

 1. Open the Group Policy page of Management Web.

-2. Select the policy that includes the target PC and set the “Allow Password Logon” setting to Enable.
+2. Select the policy that includes the target PC and set the “Logon to authenticator-less account” setting to “Allow logon with password”.

 Do not allow end users to add and remove security keys